worldofgeese/dotnet-playground/hello-world.md

 ## What is your favorite type of dessert?

-*Some* chocolate is unhealthy for you.
-Dark chocolate over 70% can be healthy for you.
+Actually, all chocolate is healthy for you.

 But some people might say the 80% kind is healthy
 ## Hello everyone